dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 learned is far too numerous to answer quickly, if at all.
-I also realized that any set of answers to this question will be different for everyone --- a reflection of the very personal journey through the wonderful world of crypto.
+I also realized that any set of answers to this question will be different for everyone --- a reflection of the very personal journey through the wonderful world of Bitcoin.
 Hence, the subtitle of this series is *What I've Learned From Bitcoin*, with which I want to acknowledge the inherent personal bias of answering a question like this.